bilowik/sss-rs/README.md

 	- The shuffle operation was left out of the new API, mainly because it would not function after the above change is implemented.
 May re-implement a way to shuffle the data in-file.
 For now this will be benched.
+	- Add optional verification that allows for checking if a secret has been properly reconstructed.
+		- One way to do this would be to take the hash of the first N bytes of the secret and place it at		   the end of the secret.
+The chances of incorrect reconstruction leading to the first N bytes hashing to the incorrectly reconstructed hash placed at the end would be astronomically low.